Atlantis, The Palm: Development

 Atlantis The Palm, opened on 24 September 2008 as a joint venture between Kerzner International Holdings Limited and Istithmar World.
 In April 2012, Istithmar World acquired Kerzner's 50-percent stake in the property for US$250 million.
 The property continues to be managed by Kerzner International Resorts.
-The architect was design firm Wimberly, Allison, Tong and Goo (WATG) an international firm specializing in Luxury Hotels.
+The conceptual design architects were Northpoint-South Africa.
+The architect of record was design firm Wimberly, Allison, Tong and Goo (WATG) an international firm specializing in Luxury Hotels.
 The principal contract for the project was awarded to Laing O'Rourke, a multinational construction firm based in United Kingdom.
 Laing O'Rourke was responsible for the design and construction phases of the 23-story hotel and water park.

-Official launch
+Launch

-After the construction of the hotel carried out by Laing O'Rourke it was officially opened on 24 September 2008.
+The hotel was officially opened on 24 September 2008.

 Days before the opening ceremony, the hotel's grand lobby caught fire and became engulfed in flames which caused concern over the hotel's opening.
-Around the clock work repaired the damage caused and the hotel opened on time.
+Work was done to repair the damage caused and the hotel opened on time.

 As part of the opening, a light show of moving images was illuminated onto the hotel.
 100,000 fireworks, around seven times the amount that were used for the opening ceremony of the 2008 Beijing Olympics, were let off, lasting 15 minutes.
 The display of fireworks across the full 5 km stretch of The Palm lit up the entire island and Atlantis, The Palm.
 Custom-made shells shipped in from across the globe created a light spectacle taking off from the 716 firing locations around the island, including 400 balconies at the resort.
 Display creator Fireworks by Grucci claims the display set a new world record, but records curator Guinness World Records has yet to announce the status.
 The launch party costed an estimated £15m in total, with Kylie Minogue earning £2m for a 60-minute performance for the hotel's 2,000 guests.

-Dolphin controversy
+Reception

+The Telegraph gave the hotel a 8/10, commending the underwater theme and facilities available.
+A 2024 review by The Sunday Times gave the hotel a score of 9/10, complimenting the architecture and appeal to all age groups.